s-imone/FCA-Intro-to-R/chapter1.md

 ---
-  title: "Welcome"
+title: Welcome
-  description: "This is a template chapter."
+description: 'This is a template chapter.'
 ---

 ## Prelims